 Google Adwords is no longer the only serious player when it comes to PPC advertising, it has a giant competitor that is ready to challenge Adwords and this is no other than Facebook Ads.
-The two companies can give their ‘fight’ for the market share but what is important for you, the advertiser, is where and how you spend your advertising budget for maximum ROI.

 Facebook VS Google

 Google is responsible for the growth of PPC and PPC has played a big role for the growth of Google to the size it is today.
 Google was the first company that looked at PPC seriously and took advantage of it by utilizing its huge user base of people either searching on Google or browsing the thousands of websites that have Google Ads enabled (that’s Google Adsense).

 Facebook on the other hand with 1.49 billion active users per month could not leave this opportunity go wasted.
 With all the demographic information that has for all of us, it has a big advantage over other advertising companies.

 Facebook knows what we like (and soon what we don’t like), what our friends like, the pages we interact with, our relationship status, education, where we live and many many more details.

 So, on one side we have Google that knows ‘what we want’ and Facebook on the other side that knows ‘what we do’.
 What does this mean for advertisers and where do you put your money?